workingDog/Taxii2LibScala/README.md

 for use in Scala applications.

-To publish the libraries to your local (Ivy) repository, simply type:
+To publish the libraries to your local repository, simply type:

     sbt publishLocal

-Then put this in your Scala app build.sbt file
+Then put this in your Scala app *build.sbt* file

     libraryDependencies += "com.github.workingDog" %% "taxii2lib" % "0.3-SNAPSHOT"